Robofest Mentoring and Coaching Programs to Maximize Pedagogical Values

 Formal Robotics Classes for Teachers

-Lawrence Technological University is starting a new program in January 2006: Master of Educational Technology with Robotics Concentration as a formal program for teachers.
-The rationale of the programs is to provide opportunity for educators to learn robotics technologies, to teach robotics in their classes, to be a technical mentor of robotics teams, and to earn a Masters degree and a technology (NP) endorsement from the State of Michigan.
+Lawrence Technological University started a new program in January 2006: Master of Educational Technology with Robotics Concentration as a formal program for teachers.
+The rationale of the program is to provide opportunity for educators to learn robotic technologies, to teach robotics in their classes, to be a technical mentor of robotics teams, and to earn a Masters degree and a technology (NP) endorsement from the State of Michigan.
+100% of online version of this class is being developed.
+For more information about this MET program, please contact Dr. Valentina Tobos at [email protected]

 On-site After School Programs for Underprivileged Schools in Detroit

 With the support from CIS (Community in Schools), we provided an on-site after school robotics program at Cerveny Middle School in Detroit in 2002-2003.
-In 2004-2005, we provided robotics after school program to five Detroit charter schools by working together with SUCCOR.
-Based on the practical experience, we developed a formal on-site robotics program package that includes 18 contact hours of onsite robotics instruction and everything needed to support up to four Robofest teams.
+In 2004-2005, we provided a robotics after school program to five Detroit charter schools by working together with SUCCOR.
+Based on the practical experience, we developed a formal on-site robotics program package called Robofest Academy that includes 18 contact hours of onsite robotics instruction and everything needed to support up to four Robofest teams.
+In 2007-2008 year, CFSEM/DADA sponsored 12 schools and the Chrysler foundation sponsored one school.
+TARDEC and Ponting foundation supported some schools after that.

 Parent Based Mentoring

-We do encourage each team to find as many technical mentors as possible.
-We found parents were the most important resource for the success of teams.
-Because of the unveiled missions, parents must really try to hard to teach concepts to students, not doing the job by themselves for students.
+We do encourage each team to find technical mentors.
+We observed parents were the most important resource for the success of teams.
+Because of the unveiled missions, they must really try hard to teach concepts to students, not doing the job by themselves for students.
 They must also teach how to adapt/adjust their robots because of unknown and dynamic components of Robofest.
-In order to promote and encourage team mentoring, Robofest awards each team mentor a certificate together with a small gift, if their names were entered in the web-based Robofest management system online.
+In order to promote and encourage team mentoring, Robofest awards each team coach a certificate.

 High Tech Online Resources

 Robofest maintains a web page with online resources related to robotics education at http://www.robofest.net/resources.htm.
-We will continue to provide more webcasts, videoconferences and streaming videos from the technical workshops that we offer.
-As mentioned earlier, mentoring using AIM would be an addition to show our commitment to serve young students.
+We will continue to provide more Webinars and streaming videos from the technical workshops that we offer.
 The entire formal curriculum will be also provided for free for Robofest teams online.
-We plan to produce various formats of the online/CD curriculum: in PDF, HTML, PPT, and Macromedia Captivate versions.
+We plan to produce various formats of the online/CD RoboMath curriculum.

 Coaching

 Robofest team coaches are the essential part of Robofest.
 All coaches are registered on the Robofest management system.
 Coaches provide logistics to teams.
 Coaches schedule meetings and find mentors and volunteers.
-Coaches communicate directly to Robofest administrators through various ways such as emails, fax, teleconferencing, AIM, and meetings on Lawrence Tech campus.
-Since coaching robotics teams requires multi aspects of management and technological skills, we try to provide necessary tools, skills, information, and on-site tech support (some cases) for them.
+Coaches communicate directly to Robofest administrators through various ways such as emails, fax, teleconferencing, Webinars, and meetings on Lawrence Tech campus.
+Since coaching a robotics team requires multi aspects of management and technological skills, we try to provide the necessary tools, skills, information and on-site tech support (some cases) for them.
 We recognize their effort by proving certificates as well as coach awards.

 Evaluation and Assessment

-Evaluation and assessment can be done using two systems developed for Robofest.
+Evaluation and assessment can be done using systems developed for Robofest.
 One is the web based online survey system in which Robofest participants can answer survey questions and make comments anonymously.
 The other tool is the statistical report subsystem in the Robofest management system with all the Robofest data.
-Using the systems we were able to find much statistical data such as the total number of teams and students who entered Robofest competitions for each age group; boy girl ratio; and percentage of programming languages, etc. Additional reports can be developed or we could use an internal database query language for producing more statistical information.
+We have begun pre and post assessments in 2009 to measure students' levels of STEM skills.

 Robofest home